mlaass/persistence_tutorial/script.md

 ### sweepline

-The line sweeps from the bottom up and we start a new component at each minimum when components meet at a maximum they merge into the larger one.
+The line sweeps from the bottom up and we start a new component at each minimum. when components meet at a maximum they merge into the larger one.
 At the end we have a set of components, the so called "barcode" that connect minima and maxima.
 The smaller bars represent less important features which we can use to simplify in the next step.

 But before we do this, let's look at the actual implementation of the algorithm a bit closer.